The 2018 Scholarship Banquet will be April 6, 2018, at Spanish Hills Country Club in Camarillo.

 The National Latino Peace Officers’ Association is committed to helping students pursue a higher education.
 Students need not be Latino, but merely promote diversity in school work-place.
 Consideration will be given to those students interested in law enforcement careers.
-The deadline for the 2018 scholarship application submissions will be announced later this year.

 - Applicants must be high school seniors or college students residing in Ventura County.